Unity-Technologies/ml-agents/ml-agents/README.md

 # Unity ML-Agents Interface and Trainers

-The `mlagents` package contains two components : The low level API which allows you to interact directly with a Unity Environment and a training component which allows you to train Agents in Unity Environments using our implementations of reinforcement learning or imitation learning.
+The `mlagents` Python package contains two components : The low level API which allows you to interact directly with a Unity Environment and a training component which allows you to train Agents in Unity Environments using our implementations of reinforcement learning or imitation learning.